 - To shorten the second stage of labour, e.g. with fetal distress.

 - To aid the delivery of the presenting part when the perineum is tight and causing poor progress in the second stage of labour.

 - To prevent third-degree perineal tears.

-- To allow more space for operative or manipulative deliveries, e.g. forceps or breech deliveries.
+- To allow more space for operative or manipulative deliveries, e.g. forceps deliveries.

 B. Preparation for an episiotomy

 If you anticipate that an episiotomy may be needed, you should inject local anaesthetic into the perineum.
 An episiotomy should not be done without adequate analgesia.
 The local anaesthetic is injected below the skin and vaginal epithelium in the area where the episiotomy will be cut.
 The nerve fibres that relay pain stimuli are below the skin and epithelium.
 Usually 10–15 ml 1% lignocaine (Xylotox) supplies adequate analgesia for performing an episiotomy.
 Be very careful that the local anaesthetic is not injected into the presenting part of the fetus.

 There are two methods of performing an episiotomy: